Atha/update-conf.d/readme.md

      Otherwise it will be lost the next time you run *update-conf.d*.
 Some Linux distributions update */etc/fstab* and */etc/hosts* (and possibly others) when the system configuration is changed.
+   * On some systems, other utilities may already use a *.d*'ed directory in /etc, which makes it impossible to use update-conf.d without a PREFIX.
+One example is Debian's *libmount* (since around 2011) which uses */etc/fstab.d*.
+     As a sane precaution you should not create a *.d*-ed directory for this script when there already is one!

 Versioning
 ----------